hpcc-systems/ECLCloudIDE/readme.md

 The application should be run with TLS, and by default this project assumes that will be handled outside of the application layer, e.g. via an AWS elastic load balancer.
-This could perhaps be changed to have the TLS configured at the nginx reverse proxy level; if so, the `./nginx/Dockerfile` should be modified accordingly.
+This could perhaps be changed to have the TLS configured at the nginx reverse proxy level; if so, the `./nginx/Dockerfile` and `./nginx/conf.d/eclide.conf.template` files should be modified accordingly.